 Yes, brushing and flossing twice a day keeps your teeth healthy, but twice is just the minimum recommendation.
 To clean out causes of bad breath all day long, brush and floss after snacks too.
 Keep a pre-pasted disposable toothbrush and a few floss picks on you wherever you go.

 Of course, fighting off bad breath is just one step towards a healthier, more confident smile.
 If you’re ready for a straighter smile you’ll love, consider SmileDirectClub clear aligners.
-SmileDirectClub clear aligners cost 60% less than braces and eliminate the inconvenience of in-office visits.
+SmileDirectClub clear aligners cost up to 60% less than braces and eliminate the inconvenience of in-office visits.
 Plus, the average customer sees results in just six months.